 Many factors affect your time in detox.
-These include your age, drinking history and the amount you drank.
+These include your age, drinking history, and the amount you drank.
 Your mental health and history of going through withdrawal also influence your detox experience.

 Timeline for Alcohol Withdrawal

 Withdrawal from alcohol begins about six to 12 hours after your last drink.
 You first feel mildly uncomfortable.
 These general, sick feelings last for a few days.
-Being in a licensed detox makes these symptoms easier to get through.
+Being in a licensed medical detox center makes these symptoms easier to get through.

 Even more difficult symptoms set in at about 12 to 24 hours after drinking.
 These last about five to seven days.
 These symptoms also feel easier in a licensed and accredited detox.

 About 75 percent of people in alcohol withdrawal have post-acute withdrawal syndrome, too.
 These PAWS symptoms last months or years.
-They include thinking, problem solving, memory and learning issues.
+They include thinking, problem-solving, memory, and learning issues.
 Mood swings, depression, sleep problems, anxiety, and cravings also happen during PAWS.

 Getting the Help You Need for Healthy Alcohol Withdrawal

 No one expects alcohol withdrawal to be comfortable.
 But there is an easier road through withdrawal.
 That is a licensed and accredited alcohol detox center.
-This type of detox keeps you comfortable, healthy and safe from the problems of alcohol withdrawal.
+This type of detox keeps you comfortable, healthy, and safe from the problems of alcohol withdrawal.
 It also prepares you for alcohol rehab treatment.

 - Individual therapy

-- Group therapy, individual therapy and family therapy
+- Group therapy, individual therapy, and family therapy

 - Meditation therapy